Shein IPO: Everything you need to know about Shein

 Shien has taken fast fashion to the extreme and can turn around garment manufacture in just 25 days – it takes most companies months.
 This enables it to leverage fashion trends quickly.

 As GenZ are its target audience, the firm largely brings consumers through social media, especially TikTok.
 It uses influencer culture and celebrities who have high numbers of followers to entice younger users to buy their products.
-Searching ‘Shein haul’ on most platforms will bring up countless videos of shoppers showing off their goods.
+Searching ‘Shein haul’ on most platforms will bring up countless videos of shoppers showing off their goods, many of them for under $10 apiece.
 Even Shein’s website showcases consumers’ styles via its Style Gallery.

 A staggering amount of Shein returns end up in landfill because it costs more to put them back in circulation.
 As issues of sustainability come to the forefront of public discussion, fast fashion retailers are likely going to have a lot to answer for, but in the meantime, Shein users don’t seem to mind.